-It wants to help participants develop, and help the community develop.
-It also provides extra supports to ensure that adults can successfully use the programme and further their learning.
+Community education also provides extra support to ensure that adults can successfully use the programme and further their learning.

 These supports include:

 What’s involved in a Community Education course?